iyamabhishek/Distributed-deep-learning/README.md

 ### Usage

-To use the TensorFlow framework:

-2. Modify `./TF.py` to point to the desired dataset.
-Provide that dataset's `element_spec` to `TF.py` so it can load the data properly (annoying requirement of the experimental TF.Datasets save/load functions).
-3. Run `TF.py` to train, modifying parameters at will!
-Use `TF_submit_job.sh` as a template batch script for deepthought2 usage.

 #### I. Preparing the Data

 Use `./datasets/TF_dataset_loader.py` to prepare the MNIST and/or ImageNet for training.
 This script is used to download online tensorflow_datasets datasets into the local </datasets> directory.
 This must be done off of HPC, and then files manually transferred to HPC.
 HPC denies remote access to download datasets.